Cervix Part 1

 Hysterectomy - Which Type?

-Randomized non-inferiority trial of simple vs radical hysterectomy in pts w/ low-risk cervical cancer (<= 2 cm w/ limited stromal involvement)
+Randomized non-inferiority trial of simple vs radical hysterectomy in pts w/ low-risk cervical cancer (tumor <= 2 cm w/ DOI <10 mm and negative margins on CKC or <=50% cervical stromal tissue invasion on MRI)

 Published before LACC → most rad hysts were MIS